Insect Killer Spray

 I had a serious problem with white fly on my mint and honeysuckle and so wrote to Harrodhorticultural for advice.
 I was a bit dubious that they recommended one of their own products.
 Anyway, I was delighted that the spray worked a treat on my mint and all the white fly are gone.
 My honeysuckle didn't react to well to the spray and started to drop a lot of leaves but picked up a few weeks later.
 Thank you, a solution at last.

-Here he shares his experience on the problems Leaf Beetles can cause in the garden...
+Our guide to the problems Leaf Beetles can cause in the garden...

 Red Lily Beetle